TanStack/router/docs/guide/introduction.md

 title: Overview
 ---

-React Location is a router for client-side React applications.
+TanStack Router is a router for client-side React applications.

 Here are some of its core features at a glance: